ableplayer/ableplayer/README.md

 -   **data-fallback** - optional; specify a fallback player.
 Currently the only supported option is "jw" (JW Player)
 -   **data-test-fallback** - optional; force browser to user fallback player (recommended for testing only)
--   **data-fallback-path** - optional; override default path to directory in which the fallback player files or stored
+-   **data-fallback-path** - optional; override default path to directory in which the fallback player files are stored

 The following attributes are supported on the `<video>` element only: